nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Marks the person at the specified `INDEX` or `NRIC`.
 * The index refers to the index number shown in the displayed person list.
 The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
-* `NRIC` must be a valid, government issued NRIC.
-* The `NRIC` used to select the elderly to mark must exist in the person list.
+* The `NRIC` used to select the elderly to mark must be a valid, government issued NRIC and must exist in the person list.
 * The date must be in the format `YYYY-MM-DD` and must not be a future date.
 * If the parameter `d/DATE` is not provided, the current date will be used.